Whole Earth Forecaster Home

 Microsoft Excel Chart

-Severe Hail Storms are most probable when BT is low (peaks in the above chart) especially just before and after strong BT.
+Severe Hail Storms are most probable when BT is low just before and after strong BT.

 These storms caused 6 injuries, $26 million in property damage and $6 million in crop damage.
 You'll find on the Natural Disasters page that tornadoes also are more probable when BT is low.